Thursday 02/20/2014, 1:30 pm - 4:30 pm

 With fingering weight yarn and size 5 circular needles, cast on 3 stitches.

 Row 1 (RS) K1, yo, k1, yo, k1.
 (5 stitches).

 Row 3 K1, yo, k1, PM, k1, PM, k1, yo, k1.
 (7 stitches).

 Row 5 and all odd-numbered rows: K1, yo, knit to first marker, yo, slip marker, knit center stitch, slip marker, yo, knit to last st, yo, k1.

 Continue to increase after the first stitch, before and after the center stitch and before the last stitch on every other row and end on a RS row.
-Work until triangle is at least 6" x 6" from side to side blocked.
+Work until triangle is at least 4" on each side blocked.
 Leave last row of stitches on needles with yarn about to start a WS row.